 Proposed final copies of the thesis must be submitted to committee members and the Graduate Office at least one week before the oral examination.
-When approved by the committee the original and first copy of the thesis must be deposited with the Coordinator of Graduate Studies before the end of the term or semester in which graduation is expected and must meet the deadline specified in the Calendar.
+When approved by the committee the original and first copy of the thesis must be deposited with the Assistant Vice President of Graduate Studies, Sponsored Programs & Research before the end of the term or semester in which graduation is expected and must meet the deadline specified in the Calendar.
 These copies are final and should need no correction.
 The department may require one copy of the thesis, and the student should provide this as needed.
+When approved, the report will be deposited in the R.F.K.
+Memorial Library.

 Thesis Oral Examination.
 This examination will cover the thesis and related areas.
 It should be held before the end of the term in which the degree is conferred, and must meet the deadline specified in the Calendar.
 It is conducted by the student's committee and is open to the University community.
-Should the student fail the examination, he or she may repeat it upon recommendation of the faculty concerned and approval of the Graduate Coordinator.
+Should the student fail the examination, he or she may repeat it upon recommendation of the faculty concerned and approval of the Assistant Vice President of Graduate Studies, Sponsored Programs & Research.
 In addition, the committee chairman may ask the candidate to present the results of his or her research at a departmental graduate seminar, but all members of the thesis committee must be present.